Multi-indice B-series: Abstract

 \section{Abstract}

-We propose a novel way to describe numerical methods for ordinary differential equations via the notion of multi-indice.
+We propose a novel way to study numerical methods for ordinary differential equations in one dimension via the notion of multi-indice.
 The main idea is to replace rooted trees in Butcher's $B$-series by multi-indices.
 The latter were introduced recently in the context of describing solutions of singular stochastic partial differential equations.
 The combinatorial shift away from rooted trees allows for a compressed description of numerical schemes.
-Moreover, these multi-indices $B$-series characterise uniquely the Taylor development of local and affine equivariant maps.
+Furthermore, such multi-indices $B$-series uniquely characterize the Taylor expansion of one-dimensional local and affine equivariant maps. \\[.4em] { \textit{MSC classification:} 60L70, 65L06, 16T05}.